astronomer/docs/astro/connect-aws.md

 To use this solution, submit a request to [Astronomer support](https://cloud.astronomer.io/open-support-request).
 With your request, include the following information:

 - List of DNS records for the Private zone
-- IP addresses that have to be assigned respectively
+- IP addresses that have to be assigned to each DNS record

-#### Create an Airflow connection to confirm connectivity (optional)
+#### (Optional) Create an Airflow connection to confirm connectivity

-When Astronomer support confirms that DNS forwarding was successfully implemented, you can confirm that it works by creating an Airflow connection to a resource running in a VPC or on-premises.
+After Astronomer support confirms that DNS forwarding was successfully set up, you can confirm that it works by creating an Airflow connection to a resource running in a VPC or on-premises.
 See [Managing Connections](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html).

 </TabItem>